Today's Articles

 In 1944, Baker was sentenced to death in Randolph County for murder.
 She is the only woman ever put to death in Georgia's electric chair.
 Baker had been a maid in the household of white employer E. B. Knight.
 She allegedly killed Knight because he threatened her at a Cuthbert Grist mill.
 An all-white jury convicted her in a one-day trial.

-Sixty years later, in 2005, Georgia's pardon and parole board ruled a "grievous error" occurred when she was denied clemency in 1945.
+Sixty years later, in 2005, Georgia's pardon and parole board ruled that a "grievous error" occurred when she was denied clemency in 1945.
 The board decided mercy was in order in such a case.
 Baker's family had lobbied publicly for the pardon in the years before the pardon.

 New Poem Each Day